 Speaking is one of the most powerful forces in our society; stimulating hearts and minds.
 Whether lecturing in FE and HE or contributing to arts audience engagement conversations, I aim to spark thoughts of future possibilities in the minds of my students or audience.

-Currently Lead Tutor for Creative Writing and Journalism at Uxbridge College and Mentor in UAL's Mentor Programme.
+Currently Lead Tutor for Creative Writing and Journalism at Uxbridge College, Lecturer on Creative Industries Entrepreneurship at Norwich University of the Arts and Mentor in UAL's Mentor Programme and for Arts Emergency.

 Accredited Arts Research